close

 ```html

-A restaurant with a menu based on fresh and local products.
+A restaurant with a menu based on fresh, local products.
 Classic and elegant cuisine in an unusual setting.
 The restaurant is enhanced by a glass roof that offers beautiful light, even on a cloudy day.

 ```